 - Device Advice: Labeling Requirements for In Vitro Diagnostic Devices

 - Points to Consider Regarding Labeling and Premarket Submissions for Home Use In Vitro Diagnostic Devices

 - A manufacturer developing a quality control material or mechanism should consult 21 CFR 862.1660 and 21 CFR 862.9.

 - Establishments involved in the production and distribution of medical devices intended for commercial distribution in the United States (U.S.) are required to register with the FDA.

 - Registration provides FDA with the location of medical device manufacturing facilities and importers.

-- Most medical device establishments required to register with FDA must list the devices they have in commercial distribution including devices produced exclusively for export.
+- Most medical device establishments required to register with the FDA must list the devices they have in commercial distribution including devices produced exclusively for export.

 - In most cases, manufacturers and distributors voluntarily recall products that present a risk of injury or gross deception or are otherwise defective.
 21 CFR 7 provides guidance so that responsible firms may conduct an effective recall.

-- In rare instances, where the manufacturer or importer fails to voluntarily recall a device that is a risk to health, FDA may issue a recall order to the manufacturer under 21 CFR 810, Medical Device Recall Authority.
+- In rare instances, where the manufacturer or importer fails to voluntarily recall a device that is a risk to health, the FDA may issue a recall order to the manufacturer under 21 CFR 810, Medical Device Recall Authority.

-- Under 21 CFR 806, Medical Device Correction and Removals, manufacturers (including refurbishers and reconditioners) and importers are required to make a report to FDA of any correction or removal of a medical device(s) if the correction or removal was initiated to reduce a risk to health posed by the device or to remedy a violation of the Act caused by the device which may present a risk to health.
+- Under 21 CFR 806, Medical Device Correction and Removals, manufacturers (including refurbishers and reconditioners) and importers are required to make a report to the FDA of any correction or removal of a medical device(s) if the correction or removal was initiated to reduce a risk to health posed by the device or to remedy a violation of the Act caused by the device which may present a risk to health.